General Steps and Expectations

 students are asked to visit the following UCM webpage for information related to maintaining

-- F1 students should be in contact with their international student advisor (DSO) for
+- F1 students should be in contact with their international student adviser (DSO) for

 - Sponsored and exchange student organizations have been in contact with GISS and have